The Best $2000 Premium Gaming PC Build – March 2024

 Looking to build the best gaming PC possible for around $2,000?
 This is it!
 Incredibly stylish, ultra-quiet, and most importantly, brutally fast, this build offers the very best balance of CPU power, GPU power, and cooling performance out of any of the gaming PCs we profile.
 We call it “premium” for a reason!
 And take note: this build doesn’t skimp on the wheels and chassis just to cram in a “big engine”.
 We’re all about long-term thinking here at TBG, and this is a seriously long-term build!

-And the quality runs deep in this system, as proven by the premium 2TB PCIe Gen 4 solid-state drive, offering plenty of speed and capacity for a serious gaming collection.
-You also get a full 32GB of fast DDR5-6400 CL32 RAM and a 750W Gold-rated power supply.
-Bringing it all together is the SilverStone Fara 514X high-airflow case and a dominating cooler from Thermalright.
+And the quality runs deep in this system, as proven by the premium 2TB PCIe Gen 4 solid-state drive, offering plenty of speed and capacity for a serious gaming collection, 32GB of ultra-fast DDR5-6000 CL30 RAM, and a 750W Gold-rated power supply.
+Bringing it all together is the Lian Li Lancool 216 high-airflow case and a powerful but quiet air cooler from Thermalright.

 Parting Thoughts